Operation Vengeance: Interception

-Barber spotted the second bomber, carrying Chief of Staff Vice Admiral Matome Ugaki and part of Yamamoto's staff, low over the water off Moila Point, trying to evade an attack by Holmes, whose wing tanks had finally come off.
+Barber spotted the second bomber—carrying Chief of Staff Vice Admiral Matome Ugaki and part of Yamamoto's staff—low over the water off Moila Point, trying to evade an attack by Holmes, whose wing tanks had finally come off.
 Holmes damaged the right engine of the Betty, which emitted a white vapor trail, but his closure speed carried him and his wingman Hine past the damaged bomber.
-Barber attacked the crippled bomber and his bullet strikes caused it to shed metal debris that damaged his own aircraft.
+Barber attacked the crippled bomber, and his bullet strikes caused it to shed metal debris that damaged his own aircraft.
 The bomber descended and crash-landed in the water.
 Ugaki and two others survived the crash and were later rescued.
-Barber, Holmes and Hine were attacked by Zeros, Barber's P-38 receiving 104 hits.
+Barber, Holmes and Hine were attacked by Zeros, with Barber's P-38 receiving 104 hits.
 Holmes and Barber each claimed a Zero shot down during this melee, although Japanese records show that no Zeros were lost.
 The top cover briefly engaged reacting Zeros without making any kills.
 Mitchell observed the column of smoke from Yamamoto's crashed bomber.
 Hine's P-38 had disappeared by this point, presumably crashed into the water.
 Running close to minimum fuel levels for return to base, the P-38s broke off contact, with Holmes so short of fuel that he was forced to land in the Russell Islands.
 Hine was the only American pilot who did not return.
 Lanphier's actions during the battle are unclear as his account was later disputed by other participants, including the Japanese fighter pilots.
 As he approached Henderson Field, Lanphier radioed the fighter director on Guadalcanal that "That son of a bitch will not be dictating any peace terms in the White House", breaching security and endangering the code-breaking program.
 Upon landing, one engine quit from fuel starvation.
 He immediately put in a claim for shooting down Yamamoto.

-Japanese-American involvement

-The U.S. Army Military Intelligence Service (MIS) was made up mostly of Nisei (second-generation Japanese Americans).
-They were trained in interpretation, interrogation, and translation of Japanese materials ranging from standard textbooks to captured documents.

-Information leading to Yamamoto's ambush was a significant MIS contribution in the Solomons campaign.
-MIS Technical Sergeant Harold Fudenna translated an intercepted radio message indicating the itinerary of Yamamoto.
-Although this message was first met with skepticism that the Japanese would be so careless, other MIS linguists in Alaska and Hawaii had also intercepted the same message, confirming its accuracy.